 Medical students are instructed in basic ultrasound techniques at the beginning of their elective in the Emergency Department.
 During the elective month, they have an opportunity to interact with Emergency Ultrasound faculty and gain additional experience in point-of-care ultrasound.
-Interested students are also welcome to participate in ongoing research within the ultrasound division of the emergency department, if the opportunity is available.
+Interested students also are welcome to participate in ongoing research within the ultrasound division of the Emergency Department, if the opportunity is available.
 See some great ultrasound resource links here.
+View syllabus here.

 - Must have completed one emergency medicine elective.